- Type Parameters:

 the natural ordering of its elements.
 2) A constructor with a

-single argument of type Comparator
+single argument of type Comparator, which creates an empty

 sorted set sorted according to the specified comparator.
 3) A

-constructor with a single argument of type Collection
+constructor with a single argument of type Collection,

 which creates a new sorted set with the same elements as its